 Did they know it was the end?

 They knew what they were willing to spend

 And what would be the cost.

 Thank You, Lord, for hearts that are brave,

 For sacrificial love and those who serve.

 We appreciate everything they gave

 Prayers do not have to consist of eloquent verse or prose.
-Silent thoughts and moments of reflection are other meaningful ways to show respect and admiration for soldiers on Memorial Day.
-Spend some time meditating on the courage and self-sacrifice for which you are grateful.
-Warm thoughts and well wishes are among the many ways you may choose to pray.
+Even silent thoughts, moments of reflection, and well wishes are meaningful ways to pay tribute and honor the military on Memorial Day.
+Spend some time meditating on the courage and self-sacrifice for which you are grateful and use one of these original prayers if it truly suits your intentions.